 A founding partner in Eye5 Optometrists since 2004, Andrew has a special interest in caring for patients with complicated eye conditions, particularly those with corneal conditions and cataracts.
 He has a keen interest in contact lens fitting for people who have Keratoconus or corneal grafts.
 He has introduced hybrid contact lenses to Western Australia to help people who find RGP or hard contact lenses uncomfortable.
 There are very few practitioners left who have a special interest in this area.

 Andrew worked for many years at the Lions Eye Institute as a clinical optometrist.
 As the Institute grew he took over management of optometry staff across two hospitals along with management of the Lions Laser Vision Centre.
 Having seen the results of thousands of LASIK procedures and been involved in the development, installation and training of the latest in laser technology he is well placed to give advice on the full range of vision correction.

-Along with Dr Jean-Pierre Guillon he has studied all aspects of contact lens wear and care for many years.
-He has even written a text book chapter on tears and contact lenses in Contact Lenses (5th Edition) Phillips and Speedwell see the link to Amazon here.
+He has studied all aspects of contact lens wear and care for many years.
+He has even written a text book chapter on tears and contact lenses in Contact Lenses (5th Edition) Phillips and Speedwell.

 He has also worked as a consultant involved in ophthalmology research for a start up company based in Orange County, California.
 This company raised over 125 million dollars for ophthalmic research and product development.
 He has also travelled throughout the world teaching and certifying eye clinics.